neuroidss/dynamic_executor/README.md

 ├── index.html                # Frontend UI for the game
 ├── requirements.txt          # Python dependencies
-├── run.txt                   # Example console output from a demo run ├── submission-template.md    # Hackathon submission template (to be filled)
-└── README.md                 # This file
+├── run.txt                   # Example console output from a demo run └── README.md                 # This file
 ```